 Laboratory animal studies have even identified food-grade carrageenan as a promoter of colon tumors.

 Rather than consider these scientific studies, most of which have been funded by the National Institutes of Health, the FDA pointed to poorly conducted corporate-funded studies that claim carrageenan is safe.
-This is yet another example of corporate lobbying power in Washington, with a government agency unwilling to take action to protect American public health.
+This is yet another example of industry lobbying power in Washington, with a government agency unwilling to take action to protect American public health.

 We urge the FDA to revoke the regulations permitting the use of carrageenan.